 One of the best things about TradingView’s backtesting feature is that over 2,000,000 users continuously share ideas and strategies that you can use for free or buy.
 Furthermore, the fact that the whole community is united around the idea of working towards a more profitable trading performance means you can collectively raise your game.

-Best TradingView Offer: Use the 30-day free trial and receive a discount offer during the free trial period.
+- TradingView free account and 30-day free trial for TradingView Premium (Exclusive discount offer from TradingView during the free trial period included).

 TradeStation is known mainly for being a leading day trading brokerage house with commission-free trading.
 You can trade stocks, ETFs, futures contracts, options, cryptocurrencies, mutual funds, and more.
 However, what often flies under the radar is the number of advanced functionalities of its high-end TradeStation desktop platform.

 - RadarScreen (continuous monitoring and ranking of over 1,000 financial instruments),

 - EasyLanguage (proprietary beginner-friendly programming language for coding customized strategies),

 - The Matrix (a detailed market depth window, a highly advanced order-entry tool, and a precise order-tracking system),

 - TradingApp Store (choose from dozen built-in trading apps),